 The Opportunity

-As part of The 2024 Book Worm Book Fest, The Book Worm Bookstore and Lucky Jefferson are excited to produce a collection of reimagined scenes from classic literature with Alabama, Georgia, and Tennessee-based writers and schools, Reverie: Classics Made New.
+In 2024, The Book Worm Bookstore and Lucky Jefferson launched a collection of reimagined scenes from classic literature with Alabama, Georgia, and Tennessee-based writers and schools, Reverie: Classics Made New.

 How to Submit as a Writer